-Details See Data collection, access, management and curation priorities, page 55.
-See Data collection, access, management and curation priorities, page 55.
-Effective learning from disasters will translate and incorporate findings, knowledge and capabilities from research, to understand and develop a better understanding of natural hazard impact and exposure predictions and hazard behaviours.
+Disaster Risk Reduction and Community Resilience Research Priorities Details Streamline data collection and collation Ensuring that the most efficient and effective approaches are being used to collect and collate data that can contribute to learning from disasters.
+Provide accessible, integrated data repositories Develop and implement a data framework that supports accessibility and integration of relevant data from multiple sources.
+Contribute to continuous improvement in hazard prediction and behaviour Effective learning from disasters will translate and incorporate findings, knowledge and capabilities from research, to understand and develop a better understanding of natural hazard impact and exposure predictions and hazard behaviours.
 These can be translated into improved preparedness, response and recovery outcomes.
-Being able to provide timely and trusted contributions based on experience and learnings from disasters will: → make a significant contribution to informing actions and recommendations for continuous improvement → be informed by an understanding of opportunities to introduce or contribute new research findings to better predict or understand what has been observed → provide rich resources for education and training.
-Trusted evidence developed in effective 'learning from disasters' programs should be used to evaluate and inform disaster risk reduction strategies and the planning of risk reduction programs.
-Maintaining best practice across emergency management portfolios is driven by improved understanding of disasters, especially considering potential impacts of climate change.
-Effective monitoring and evaluation programs, combined with commitment and capability to use the findings to continuously improve, are essential to reducing disaster risk and strengthening community resilience.
+Develop evidence, case studies and research findings to support inquiries and investigations (and education and training) Being able to provide timely and trusted contributions based on experience and learnings from disasters will need to: → make a significant contribution to informing actions and recommendations for continuous improvement. → be informed by an understanding of opportunities to introduce or contribute new research findings to better predict or understand what has been observed → provide rich resources for education and training.